SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 # Test Vectors {#test-vectors}

 This appendix provides test vectors for implementers to verify their implementations.
 All values are encoded in hexadecimal.
-Scalars are 32 bytes each.

 TODO